PESD/akbash/README.md

 ### api

-The `api` app will hold etl and data model things.
+The `api` app will hold ETL and data model things.

 ### bpm